 Department and University Honors are included in the Commencement Book, available at the Commencement website.
 Honors designations are not final until after degrees are conferred.
 Students may calculate their own honors by using the guidelines provided in their college’s handbook or catalog.
 The Office of the University Registrar will not confirm honors for any students until the graduation term is passed.

 University Honors are posted on the official transcript.

 Degrees are conferred three times a year – after the Fall, Spring and Summer semesters.
 The official dates for degree conferral are published in the 5-Year Academic Calendar.

 The Commencement ceremony is held once a year on the third Saturday of May.
-Students who graduate during the prior Summer and Fall semesters of the academic year are also encouraged to attend the ceremony.
+Students who graduate in a Fall term are eligible to walk in the following Spring semester.
+Students who graduate in a Summer term should check with their college about which Commencement ceremony they are eligible to participate in.
 More information are available on the Commencement website.

 Regalia will be ordered through a UAMS vendor.
 More information and instructions for ordering regalia can be found on the Commencement website.
 The cost of regalia is covered by the graduation fee.